Can You Sue an Estate After Probate?

 While a personal injury claim or lawsuit cannot be introduced against a deceased person, the injured party can still try to recover the damages for their injuries by filing a claim against the deceased person’s estate.
 However, all such claims must be introduced in accordance with the rules governing the probate process.
 In this article, we will briefly describe how the laws of probate affect personal injury claims in New Mexico.

-What Is Probate and How It Affects Your PI Claim
+What Is Probate and How Does It Affect Your PI Claim?

 Probate is a legal procedure supervised by a court during which a deceased person’s estate – their property, assets, and other personal belongings – is distributed among their heirs and other beneficiaries.
 If the person left a last will and testament, such a distribution is guided by the person’s wishes stated therein.
 In case no valid will can be found, probate proceeds according to the succession of laws of a given state.
 A person who manages the distribution of the estate is called the estate executor or personal representative.